 Running, like a butterfly

-I left the turquoise, serene beaches of the Bahamas and rocked this bright red Fiat up the winding, lush, beautiful roads through the Smoky Mountains.
+I left the turquoise, serene beaches of the Bahamas and rocked this shiny and bright red Fiat up the winding, lush, beautiful roads through the Smoky Mountains.
 So many shades of green.
 Absolutely stunning drive, with very few cars on the road.
 The air is crisp, and the mountains are layered in shadows and fully blanketed with trees.
 This girl didn’t quite put two and two together driving through the region.
 Why are there so many bbq’s going on, it’s so hot?
-I wondered over and over again.
-Oh, that’s not smoke, those are clouds!
+I wondered over and over again to myself in my Fiat.
+Oh, wait, are those clouds?
 Wow.
 Hovering in pockets in between mountains and thickly settled valleys of trees.
-Hours later I had the aha moment.
-Ohh, the Smoky Mountains.
+Hours later I finally had the aha moment.
+Ohhhhhhh, the Smoky Mountains.
 Got it.

 Comments are closed.